Cluster headache: Causes

+The specific causes and pathogenesis of cluster headaches are not fully understood.
+The Third Edition of the International Classification of Headache disorders classifies cluster headaches as belonging to the trigeminal autonomic cephalalgias.

+Some experts consider the posterior hypothalamus to be important in the pathogenesis of cluster headaches.
+This is supported by a relatively high success ratio of deep-brain stimulation therapy on the posterior hypothalamic grey matter.

 Nerves

-Two nerves are thought to play an important role in CH: the trigeminal nerve and the facial nerve.
+Therapies acting on the vagus nerve (cranial nerve X) and the greater occipital nerve have both shown efficacy in managing cluster headache, but the specific roles of these nerves are not well-understood.
+Two nerves thought to play an important role in cluster headaches include the trigeminal nerve and the facial nerve.

 Genetics

 Cluster headache may run in some families in an autosomal dominant inheritance pattern.
-People with a first degree relative with the condition are about 14–48 times more likely to develop it themselves, and around 8 to 10% of persons with CH have a positive family history.
+People with a first degree relative with the condition are about 14–48 times more likely to develop it themselves, and around 8 to 10% of persons with cluster headaches have a family history.
 Several studies have found a higher number of relatives affected among females.
 Others have suggested these observations may be due to lower numbers of females in these studies.
 Possible genetic factors warrant further research, current evidence for genetic inheritance is limited.

-Genes that are thought to play a role in the disease are the hypocretin/orexin receptor type 2 (HCRTR2), alcohol dehydrogenase 4(ADH4), G protein beta 3 (GNB3), pituitary adenylate cyclase-activating polypeptide type I receptor (ADCYAP1R1), and membrane metalloendopeptidase (MME) genes.
+Genes that are thought to play a role in the disease are the hypocretin/orexin receptor type 2 (HCRTR2), alcohol dehydrogenase 4 (ADH4), β3 subunit of G proteins (GNB3), pituitary adenylate cyclase-activating polypeptide type I receptor (ADCYAP1R1), and membrane metallo-endopeptidase (MME) genes.

 Tobacco smoking

-About 65% of persons with CH are, or have been, tobacco smokers.
-Stopping smoking does not lead to improvement of the condition and CH also occurs in those who have never smoked (e.g. children); it is thought unlikely that smoking is a cause.
-People with CH may be predisposed to certain traits, including smoking or other lifestyle habits.
+About 65% of persons with cluster headache are, or have been, tobacco smokers.
+Stopping smoking does not lead to improvement of the condition, and cluster headaches also occur in those who have never smoked (e.g., children); it is thought unlikely that smoking is a cause.
+People with cluster headaches may be predisposed to certain traits, including smoking or other lifestyle habits.

 Hypothalamus

-A review suggests that the suprachiasmatic nucleus of the hypothalamus, which is the major biological clock in the human body, may be involved in cluster headaches, because CH occurs with diurnal and seasonal rhythmicity.
+A review suggests that the suprachiasmatic nucleus of the hypothalamus, which is the major biological clock in the human body, may be involved in cluster headaches, because cluster headaches occur with diurnal and seasonal rhythmicity.

 Positron emission tomography (PET) scans indicate the brain areas which are activated during attack only, compared to pain free periods.
 These pictures show brain areas that are active during pain in yellow/orange color (called "pain matrix").
-The area in the center (in all three views) is specifically activated during CH only.
-The bottom row voxel-based morphometry (VBM) shows structural brain differences between individuals with and without CH; only a portion of the hypothalamus is different.
+The area in the center (in all three views) is activated only during cluster headaches.
+The bottom row voxel-based morphometry shows structural brain differences between individuals with and without CH; only a portion of the hypothalamus is different.